Renormalizability of the nuclear many-body problem with the Skyrme interaction beyond mean field: Renormalization

+Our regulator is chosen, as in Ref. \cite{yang1}, as a cutoff $\lambda $ put on the outgoing relative momentum $\vec{k}^{\prime }$ , $\lambda=\tilde{ \lambda}/k_F$.
+Other regulators generate terms of the same form but with different coefficients.
+Dimensional regularization with standard subtraction procedures sets several of these coefficients to zero and tends to hide a potential lack of renormalizability, one example being the two-body system with resonant $p$ -wave interactions \cite{halo1, halo2}.
+For this reason, we do not employ such type of renormalization here.

-The EoS for symmetric matter is given, up to second order, by the diagrams shown in Fig. \ref{diagrams}.
+The EOS for symmetric matter is given, up to second order, by the diagrams shown in Fig. \ref{diagrams}.
 The upper (lower) line displays first-- (second--) order diagrams, while direct (exchange) contributions are shown on the left (right) column.
-Straightforward evaluation gives for the energy per nucleon
+The evaluation of these diagrams gives for the energy per nucleon